Boosting Audio-visual Zero-shot Learning with Large Language Models: Related Works

 \subsection{Margin Loss in Visual Recognition}

-Softmax loss is widely used in training CNN to extract features for object recognition tasks.
-Previous works have observed that the weights of the last fully connected layer of a classification CNN trained based on Softmax loss are conceptually similar to the centroid of each category.
-Consequently, some margin loss approaches have been proposed~\cite{Arcface,SphereFace,CosFace} to improve the discriminability of features.
-Liu \textit{et al}.~\cite{SphereFace} introduced the angular margin, but their loss function requires approximate computation, which leads to unstable network training.
-In contrast, Wang \textit{et al}.~\cite{CosFace} added the cosine margin directly to the objective function and obtained better results than~\cite{SphereFace}.
-In addition, Deng et al~\cite{Arcface} proposed to add corner margin loss to further enhance the discriminability of the feature space.
-Although the above margin losses achieve exciting results on visual understanding tasks, they are not suitable for AVZSL, where AVZSL is a multimodal task and no sample is provided for novel classes.
-To ensure an appropriate margin, we propose a principle for generating adaptive margins guided by knowledge, taking into account the differences in knowledge distribution.
-By training the AVZSL method with our proposed knowledge-aware adaptive margin loss, the model can successfully align audio-visual representations with knowledge representations, resulting in enhanced generalization performance on unseen categories.
+Softmax loss, a widely adopted technique in the realm of machine learning, plays a pivotal role in the training of Convolutional Neural Networks (CNNs) for the purpose of extracting features that are crucial for object recognition tasks.
+The weights of the final fully connected layer in a classification CNN, when trained using Softmax loss, have been observed to bear a conceptual resemblance to the centroid of each class.
+This observation has led to the development of various margin loss approaches, such as Arcface, SphereFace, and CosFace, which are designed to enhance the discriminative power of the extracted features.
+Liu et al.\cite{SphereFace} introduced the concept of angular margin, which, while innovative, necessitates approximate computation, a factor that can lead to instability in the training process of the network.
+In contrast, Wang et al.\cite{CosFace} proposed a method that directly incorporates the cosine margin into the objective function, achieving superior results compared to the approach taken by Liu et al.\cite{SphereFace}.
+Furthermore, Deng et al.\cite{Arcface} introduced the corner margin loss, which serves to further augment the discriminative capabilities of the feature space.
+Despite the impressive results achieved by these margin losses in the field of visual understanding tasks, they are not ideally suited for AVZSL, a multi-modal task that presents a unique challenge due to the absence of samples for novel classes.
+To address this issue, we propose a novel principle for generating a knowledge-guided adaptive margin.
+Our proposed knowledge-aware adaptive margin loss is designed to be trained alongside AVZSL methods, enabling the model to effectively align audio-visual representations with knowledge representations while maintaining separability between different classes.
+This alignment results in improved generalization performance on unseen categories, thereby enhancing the overall effectiveness of the model in the context of AVZSL.